Tan Hong Tek

 奉祀子 陳錦瑞

-Deeply mourned by son Tan Ghim Swee
+Deeply mourned by her son Tan Ghim Swee

 Tomb inscription